How to Calculate Virginia Unemployment Benefits

 Your weekly benefit amount is calculated by using the formula 1/50 of 2 High Quarters or your minimum wage should be less than that of $18,900 in 2 Quarters.

 Virginia UI Maximum Weekly Benefit Amount

-Source of Virginia’s Unemployment benefit amount is the tax payment of each employee’s payroll.
-In order to keep track on claimants collecting huge amount on unemployment benefit, Virginia sets guideline on how much anyone is supposed to collect as benefits at the time of unemployment.
+Source of Virginia’s Unemployment benefit amount is the taxes levied on each employee’s payroll.
+In order to avoid claimants collecting huge amount on unemployment benefit, Virginia sets guideline on how much anyone is supposed to collect as benefits at the time of unemployment.

 Virginia UI’s Minimum Weekly Benefit Amount

 The minimum weekly benefit is determined as $54.
 An individual should have earned at least $18,900.01 in two quarters during the base period to qualify for the maximum weekly benefit amount.

 Duration of the benefit amount varies from 12 to 26 weeks, it also depends on wages earned in the base period.

 Duration of the Unemployment Benefit